ibm-cloud-docs/vpc/lb-overview.md

 ## Datapath log forwarding
 {: #datapath-log-forwarding}

-With datapath logging enabled, load balancer logs are forwarded to the [{{site.data.keyword.la_full_notm}}](https://cloud.ibm.com/catalog/services/ibm-log-analysis){:external} service, where you can view your datapath logs.
+With datapath logging enabled, load balancer logs are forwarded to the [{{site.data.keyword.la_full_notm}}](https://cloud.ibm.com/catalog/services/ibm-log-analysis){: external} service, where you can view your datapath logs.

 ## Related links
 {: #permissions-related-links-alb}